Office of the President > About > Biography

 A. Gabriel Esteban, PhD, is the 12th president of DePaul University.
 He assumed the presidency on July 1, 2017, as the first lay leader in DePaul’s history.

-Dr. Esteban oversees a $568 million budget, more than 22,000 students on two major Chicago campuses, and about 3,450 full-time and part-time faculty and staff.
+Dr. Esteban oversees a $570 million budget, nearly 22,000 students on two major Chicago campuses, and about 3,300 full-time and part-time faculty and staff.

 “Grounded in Mission: The Plan for DePaul 2024.”
 It calls for deepening the university’s commitment to its Catholic, Vincentian, and urban mission; ensuring an inclusive campus environment; preparing all students for global citizenship and success; expanding access to high-quality, affordable academic programs; elevating academic excellence and embracing a culture of creativity and discovery; and employing bold approaches to ensure DePaul’s continued fiscal strength for future generations.

 During Dr. Esteban’s early years as president, DePaul was a top producer of award recipients in the prestigious national Fulbright U.S. Student Program.
 For the first time, the Peace Corps ranked DePaul among its top volunteer-producing colleges and universities.
 Meanwhile, more than 90 percent of 2018 graduates found jobs or were continuing their education within six months of graduation.

 DePaul’s national ranking on advancing students’ social mobility was a standout among U.S News & World Report’s 2022 rankings, rising 35 positions into the Top 100.
 Our award-winning Discover and Explore Chicago programs appeared on the “Academic Programs to Look For – First-Year Experience.”
 Many academic programs received Top 25 national rankings, including the School of Cinematic Arts, which the Hollywood Reporter and Variety both ranked on their lists of best film schools; as well as the College of Communication, which in 2019 was listed as a Top 5 graduate program for Public Relations and Advertising in PRWeek.
 Other highly ranked programs include DePaul’s digital marketing, MBA, acting, game design, animation, and entrepreneurship programs.
-These points of distinction led to the largest, most diverse and among the most academically prepared freshman classes in DePaul history in fall 2019.
+These points of distinction led to the largest freshman class—2,774 students—in DePaul history in fall 2020.